howard-stearns/personal/experiments/ai-depin/README.md

 _[PyTorch](https://pytorch.org/)_ is a large library of [Python](https://www.python.org/) utilities for defining, training, and running inferences on LLMs.
 Many open models use this, as do additional libraries such as Huggingface.
 PyTorch defines platform-independent high-level Python scripting abstractions around lower-level hardware-specific implementations of these abstractions.

-_Model Parallelism_ is the term for the distribution of parts of an LLM over multiple processing units, which is what this PoC does.
+_Model Parallelism_ is the term for the distribution of parts of an LLM over multiple processing units, which is what this Proof-of-Concept (PoC) does.

 ## Limitations and Potential Future Work